tangle-network/server-blueprint/DEPLOY.md

 > This may take a while to complete.

-## Step 8: Request a new Instance of the MCP Blueprint
+## Step 8: Request a new Instance of the Server Blueprint

 To request a new instance of the MCP Blueprint, use the Tangle CLI to call the `request-service` command.
 Again, replace `<blueprint_id>` with the actual ID of your deployed blueprint, your operator address, and ensure you have the correct parameters file ready, which should be in JSON format and contain the necessary parameters for the request.

 > [!NOTE]
 > For the `--params-file` option, you need to provide a path to a JSON file that contains the parameters for the request.
-This file should be structured according to the requirements of your MCP Blueprint.
-See [examples](./fixtures/) for sample parameter files.
+This file should be structured according to the requirements of your Server Blueprint.
+See [examples](./examples/) for sample parameter files.

 ```bash
 cargo tangle blueprint request-service --blueprint-id <blueprint_id> --keystore-uri ./target/keystore --value 0 --target-operators <operator_address> --params-file <path_to_params_file> --ws-rpc-url wss://testnet-rpc.tangle.tools